-- 1. All batteries will be stored undercover and / or in lidded plastic containers (e.g. Dolavs) in a storage area with an impervious floor. - 2.
-Neutralising materials, liquids or absorbent granules will be maintained on site for use in the event of a battery acid spill.
+- 1. All batteries will be stored undercover and / or in lidded containers in a storage area with an impervious floor. - 2.
+Neutralising materials, liquids or absorbent granules will be maintained on site for use in there event of a battery acid spill.
 Staff will be trained on site in spillage management procedures. - 3.
 If an acid spill should occur, it will be cleaned up immediately. - 4.
 All batteries will be stored upright in acid resistant plastic battery bins.
 Where practical these should be covered prior to transfer to the battery storage area to prevent the ingress of water. - 5.
 All designated battery storage areas/battery storage bins will be clearly labelled